Ballymoyer House: History

 Mary Susanna had married in 1868 Major-General Arthur FitzRoy Hart, who had then adopted the surname Hart-Synnot.
 Their son, Brigadier-General Arthur Henry Seton Hart-Synnot inherited the demesne on his father's death in 1910 and sold portions of it to his tenants prior to 1919 under the Land Acts.
-He demolished part of the house c.1918 after it had been damaged during requisitioning as military accommodation during World War I. The remaining avenue and glen were donated to the National Trust in the late 1930s.
+He demolished part of the house c.
+1918 after it had been damaged during requisitioning as military accommodation during World War I. The remaining avenue and glen were donated to the National Trust in 1938, and the remainder of Ballymoyer House was demolished by the Hart-Synnot family around the same time.